borenstein-lab/fishtaco/source/installation.rst

 ``test_fishtaco.py``

-This will invoke a series of tests.
+This will invoke a series of tests that make sure FishTaco is running correctly under the different possible settings.
 A correct output should end with:

-``Ran 5 tests in X.XXXXs``
+``Ran 10 tests in X.XXXXs``

 ``OK``